Sai-Nilayam/palm_verifier/README.md

 For this Project no HTTP APIs are provided right now.

-This project runs with 100% accuracy.
+This project runs with 100% accuracy on the we have.
 I made this Project by Implementing a Siamese Network Achitecture but without a Triplet Loss.
 Rather I used my own Intuitions and get up with a different Simplified Architecture.

-Note: This Network is a Real life usable Model.
+Note: This Network is a Real life usable Model by fine tuning on more data.
 And all it has been trained is just by 16 Different Palm images taken of 8 Different Persons living with me in my PG at Bangalore, Karnatak, India.